 Cardholder privileges are suspended until the balance of a lost or damaged item is cleared.

-If you have items that are long overdue but not damaged, please contact us for more information and assistance: you may be able to return it without charge.
+If you have an item that is long overdue but not damaged, please contact us for more information and assistance: you may be able to return it without charge.

-We have 6 computers available for public use as well as 2 laptops (for in library use only).
-The library provides free WiFi during the hours that the library is open.
+Yes.
+We have computers available for public use as well as free WiFi during the hours that the library is open.

-While the library does not sell books, the Friends of the Library has on ongoing book sale in the library foyer.
+While the library does not sell books, the Friends of the Library have an ongoing book sale in the library's foyer.
 Hardbacks have a suggested donation of $2 and paperbacks have a suggested donation of $0.50.

 The Friends of the Library also host an annual book sale which occurs during Sanger Sellabration (2nd Saturday of September).

+Yes.
 Our meeting room is available during normal library hours to nonprofit organizations, educators, or other groups of 2 or more who are engaging in not-for-profit activity that fits within the library's policies.
 Room reservations are taken on a first-come, first-serve basis, with Library and City of Sanger events receiving priority scheduling.

-For more information on our meeting room facility and how to reserve it, please read our full meeting room policy by clicking on "MEETING ROOM POLICY" tab at the top of this page.
+For more information on our meeting room facility and how to reserve it, please read our full meeting room policy (below) or contact the library.

-Yes.
-We welcome walk-in donations up to four medium size boxes at a time.
+The library welcomes donations of up to four medium size boxes at a time.
 Larger donations may be accepted, but we ask that the donor contact the library in advance to schedule a drop-off time: this ensures that we have space and staff available to receive a larger donation.
-There are certain materials that are not accepted (such as encyclopedia sets, magazine collections, or damaged items) and the library reserves the right to refuse donations for a variety of reasons.
+There are certain materials that are not accepted, such as encyclopedia sets, magazine collections, and damaged items.
 For more information, please read our full donation policy.